Today's Articles

 Nelson Mandela

-*On this date in 1918 Nelson Mandela was born.
+*Nelson Mandela was born on this date in 1918.
 He was a Black South African activist and leader who helped end Apartheid.

 Born in Umtata, South Africa, in what is now Eastern Cape Province, Nelson Rolihlahla Mandela was the son of a Xhosa-speaking Thembu chief.
-He attended the University of Fort Hare in Alice where he became involved in the political struggle against the racial discrimination practiced in South Africa.
+He attended the University of Fort Hare in Alice, where he became involved in the political struggle against racial discrimination in South Africa.
 He was expelled in 1940 for participating in a student demonstration.
-After moving to Johannesburg, he completed his course work by correspondence through the University of South Africa and received a bachelor’s degree in 1942.
+After moving to Johannesburg, he completed his coursework by correspondence through the University of South Africa and received a bachelor’s degree in 1942.
 Mandela then studied law at the University of Witwatersrand in Johannesburg.

 In 1952, he and his friend Oliver Tambo were the first Blacks to open a law practice in South Africa.
-In the face of government harassment and with the prospect of the ANC being officially banned, Mandela and others devised a plan.
-Called the "M" plan after Mandela, it organized the ANC into small units of people who could then encourage grassroots participation in anti-apartheid struggles.
+In the face of government harassment and the prospect of the ANC being officially banned, Mandela and others devised a plan.
+After Mandela, the "M" plan organized the ANC into small units of people who could encourage grassroots participation in anti-apartheid struggles.

 When police massacred 69 blacks demonstrating in Sharpeville, both the ANC and the PAC were banned.
 After Sharpeville, the ANC abandoned the strategy of nonviolence, which until that time had been an important part of its philosophy.
 Mandela helped to establish the ANC’s military wing, Umkhonto we Sizwe (Spear of the Nation), in December 1961.
 He was named its commander-in-chief and went to Algeria for military training.

-Back in South Africa, he was arrested in August 1962 and sentenced to Robben Island prison for incitement and for leaving the country illegally.
-In response to both international and domestic pressure, the South African government, under the leadership of President F. W. de Klerk lifted the ban against the ANC and released Mandela in February 1990 after 28 years in prison.
+In August 1962, he was arrested in South Africa and sentenced to Robben Island prison for incitement and leaving the country illegally.
+In response to international and domestic pressure, the South African government, under the leadership of President F. W. de Klerk lifted the ban against the ANC and released Mandela in February 1990 after 28 years in prison.

-Mandela, who enjoyed enormous popularity, assumed the leadership of the ANC and led negotiations with the government for an end to apartheid.
+Mandela, who enjoyed enormous popularity, assumed the leadership of the ANC and led negotiations with the government to end apartheid.
 While white South Africans considered sharing power a big step, Black South Africans wanted nothing less than a complete transfer of power.
 Mandela played a crucial role in resolving differences.
-For their efforts, he and de Klerk were awarded the Nobel Peace Prize in 1993.
+He and de Klerk were awarded the Nobel Peace Prize in 1993 for their efforts.

-The following year South Africa held its first multiracial elections, and Mandela became president.
-Mandela sought to calm the fears of white South Africans and of potential international investors by trying to balance plans for reconstruction and development with financial caution.
-His Reconstruction and Development Plan allotted large amounts of money to the creation of jobs and housing and to the development of basic health care.
+The following year, South Africa held its first multiracial elections, and Mandela became president.
+Mandela sought to calm the fears of white South Africans and potential international investors by trying to balance plans for reconstruction and development with financial caution.
+His Reconstruction and Development Plan allotted large amounts of money to create jobs and housing and develop basic health care.
 In December 1996, Mandela signed into law a new South African constitution.
-The constitution established a federal system with a strong central government based on majority rule, and it contained guarantees of the rights of minorities and of freedom of expression.
+The constitution established a federal system with a strong central government based on majority rule, and it contained guarantees of the rights of minorities and freedom of expression.

-Mandela's 90th birthday was marked across the country on July 18, 2008, with the main celebrations held at his hometown of Qunu.
+Mandela's 90th birthday was celebrated across the country on July 18, 2008, with the main celebrations held in his hometown of Qunu.
 A concert in his honor was also held in Hyde Park, London.
-In a speech to mark his birthday, Mandela called for the rich people to help poor people across the world.
-The former South African President Nelson Mandela the first Black president of South Africa, and a winner of the 1993 Nobel Peace Prize died on December 5th, 2013 at age 95 of complications from a recurring lung infection.
+In a speech to mark his birthday, Mandela called for the rich to help poor people worldwide.
+The former South African President Nelson Mandela, the first Black president of South Africa and a 1993 Nobel Peace Prize winner, died on December 5th, 2013, at age 95, of complications from a recurring lung infection.

 To Become a Political Scientist